 Glossary of Care Services

-24 Hour Care: In-home care provided for a continuous 24-hour period or full day.
-Also known as around the clock home care.
+24 Hour Care: In-home care is provided for a continuous 24-hour period or full day.
+Also known as around-the-clock home care.

-Aging In Place: The term “aging in place” refers to seniors who choose to remain in their home as they get older instead of moving to an independent or assisted living community.
+Aging In Place: The term “aging in place” refers to seniors who choose to remain in their homes as they get older instead of moving to an independent or assisted living community.

-Care Plan (or Plan of Care): Care plans include tasks and goals to help caregivers provide the best physical, mental and emotional wellbeing care.
+Care Plan (or Plan of Care): Care plans include tasks and goals to help caregivers provide the best physical, mental, and emotional wellbeing care.
 This document describes the home care services needed and when the client would like to initiate care.
-Comfort Keepers develops a individualized and completely confidential Plan of Care for each client.
+Comfort Keepers develops an individualized and completely confidential Plan of Care for each client.

-Coronavirus: Also known as COVID-19, Coronavirus is a type of virus that causes mild to severe symptoms including fever, cough, shortness of breath, sore throat, breathing difficulty and more.
+Coronavirus: Also known as COVID-19, Coronavirus is a type of virus that causes mild to severe symptoms including fever, cough, shortness of breath, sore throat, breathing difficulty, and more.
 Symptoms may be different depending on age and underlying health conditions.
-More information available from the CDC.
+More information is available from the CDC.